avakian439/dndcontent/Main Information/Dimensions/ARK-5/POIs/Biomass Processing Plant/Loot Table ig.md

 **Damage:** 1d8 lightning
 **Properties:** Reload 1

 This weapon does not occupy any hands, the launcher may be fired as a bonus action.
-On a hit, the target must succeed on a DC 13 Strength saving throw or be restrained until the end of its next turn.
+On a hit, the target must succeed on a DC 13 STR saving throw or be restrained until the end of its next turn.
 Once used, the launcher must be reloaded as an action.

 * **Composite Plate Harness**